chromium/chromium/docs/updater/functional_spec.md

 This feature is only for system applications.

 The program path is always an absolute path.
-Additionally, the program path is also a child of %ProgramFiles% or %ProgramFiles(x86)%.
+Additionally, the program path has to be a child of %ProgramFiles% or %ProgramFiles(x86)%.
 For instance:
 * `c:\path-to-exe\exe.exe` is an invalid path.
 * `"c:\Program Files\subdir\exe.exe"` is a valid path.
 * `"c:\Program Files (x86)\subdir\exe.exe"` is also a valid path.